Budget | Definition, Explanation, and Classification With Examples

 Nowadays, the term also encompasses domestic, business, and institutional affairs.

 Features of a Budget

-(ii).
-It is comprehensive.
-A budget is comprehensive which means that it covers the activities and operations of all the segments or divisions of an organization.
-Budgets are prepared for each segment or division of an organization and all these are integrated into a Master Budget.
+2. It is comprehensive.
+A budget covers all activities and operations of an organization.
+Each segment or division has a budget integrated into a master budget.

-(iii).
-It provides for a co-ordinated plan: The budgets are prepared for the various segments or division of an organization after considering the conditions and problems of each segment.
-The budgets for all the components are prepared in harmony with one another.
+3. It provides for a coordinated plan.
+Budgets consider the conditions and problems of each segment and are prepared in harmony with one another.

-(iv).
-It is prepared in advance.
+4. It is readied in advance.
 A budget is prepared in advance and denotes the future course of action.
-Thus, a budget is forward-looking in approach.

-(v).
-It relates to a specific future period.
-A budget always relates to a specified future period.
-A budget becomes meaningless if it is not related to a time horizon.
-Thus, budgeted output, sales, profits, etc., are planned to be achieved in a pre-determined time framework.
+5. It relates to a specific future period.
+A budget relates to a specified period.
+Thus, the budgeted output, sales, and profits aim to meet a predetermined time framework.

-(vi). it is a plan for Operations and Resources.
-A budget is a mechanism to plan for the operations and resources of an organization.
-The operations are expressed in terms of revenues and expenses.
-The plan also covers the planning of the resources of the organization.
+6. A budget includes operations and resources.
+Such operations are expressed in terms of revenues and expenses.
 Resources refer to the various assets and the sources of capital available to finance these operations.

-(viii).
-It provides a yardstick for the comparison of actual performance.
-A budget provides for the comparison of actual achievements with the specified goals.
-This comparison is of utmost importance for exercising effective control over the business operations since it helps in fixing the responsibility for variances between actual performance and budgeted performance.
+8. A budget provides a yardstick for the comparison of actual performance.
+This comparison exercises effective control over the business operations since it helps fix the responsibility for variances between actual and budgeted performance.

 Classification of Budgets